This post was originally written in 2016, but has been updated in 2019 to provide the latest info about things to do in Chefhcaouen, Morocco

 If there was one city we weren’t going to skip during our time in Morocco, it was Chefchaouen.
 We weren’t strangers to this little town nestled in the Rif Mountains.
-It was a destination we’ve seen grace the pages of many travel magazines and online publications, labelled as “mesmerizing,” “electric beauty,” and “Morocco’s best-kept secret.”
+It was a destination we’ve seen grace the pages of many travel magazines and online publications, labelled as “mesmerising,” “electric beauty,” and “Morocco’s best-kept secret.”

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure